RashadGarayev87/OBD/README.md

 - **Trip Monitoring**: Dual trip tracking (Trip A & Trip B) with fuel consumption
 - **Gear Position**: Automatic gear detection based on RPM and speed

+In upcoming versions of CarE, we plan to introduce advanced features powered by Machine Learning and Computer Vision, including:

+📊 Driving Statistics & Analytics using ML for smarter insights

+🎥 USB Camera Integration to enable dashcam functionality

+🚦 Traffic Sign Recognition with real-time alerts

+🚗 Vehicle Distance Warning (safe following distance detection)

+🚶 Pedestrian Detection for improved road safety

+⚠️ Forward Collision / Hazard Warnings to notify the driver of potential dangers ahead

+These features will make CarE not only a monitoring app but also a driver assistance system.
 ### 🔧 Diagnostics
 - **Error Code Reading**: Read and clear DTC (Diagnostic Trouble Codes)
 - **Comprehensive Sensor Data**: 25+ different sensor readings